-Coastal Bend Bays and Estuaries Program
+Coastal Bend Bays and Estuaries Program,

+As part of this program, we developed a Guide to the Breeding Birds of the Texas Coast and a public service announcement.
 If you would like to distribute copies of the Fisherman and Boater's Guide to Birds or know of a place where they would be useful, please contact Susan Heath for information.

-For more information on this Gulf-wide project, please visit the Help Gulf Birds
+We are always seeking volunteers to help with monitoring and stewardship efforts!
+If you would like to help, contact Susan Heath for information.
+For more information on this Gulf-wide project, please visit the Help Gulf Birds website.